 2302.
-Development of Landscape Architecture (3).
-History of landscape architecture.
-Design as expression of culture and society's relationship to nature.
+History of Landscape Architecture (3).
+History of landscape architectural design as expression of culture and society's relationship to nature.
 Geographical, historical, and cultural context of major movements in landscape architecture.
 Fulfills core Language, Philosophy, and Culture requirement.
 F.

 2308.
 Computer-Aided Design in Landscape Architecture (3).
 Prerequisites: LARC 1402, LA majors only or consent of instructor.
 Hands-on introduction to current computer-aided design technology most applicable to landscape architecture.
 F.